rexerwang/requete/README.md

 }
 ```

-`config.verbose` is used to toggle the logger output (instead of logger middleware).
+`config.verbose` is used to toggle the logger output.

 - set `true` or `2`: output `info` and `error` level
 - set `1`: output `error` level